kaleb-minassie/chip8-emulator/README.md

 The example roms provided in the link in this document use the standard COSMAC VIP key layout.
 To use the other layout, provide the -k flag to the program before the name of the rom to load.

-To compile with the provided SDL UI, you will need to install the SDL library and its development tools on your system.
-On Debian/Ubuntu/Pop!_OS Linux distributions, you will need to install at least the build-essential and libsdl1.2-dev packages with apt.
-On other Linux distributions, you will need to install similar packages (for instance, on Fedora you should look for the sdl12-compat-devel package, plus your normal compiler setup).
-On Windows, if you install MinGW-w64 and MSYS2, you can use the built-in pacman package tool to install either mingw-64-SDL or mingw-w64-sdl12-compat to build the code.
-On macOS, you can use MacPorts to install the sdl12-compat package, or you can try to build SDL 2.x and the compatibility library from source (or, set up a VM running Ubuntu, and follow the directions above).

 You should then be able to use a command line such as the following to build the code (assuming you leave the filename as is and your code is in a file named mychip8.c):